Underdog (TV series): VHS releases

-In 1990, generic company UAV Corp. released Underdog in separate episodes, which went out-of-print in 1995.
-On June 14, 1996, Sony Wonder released Underdog on VHS in a four-volume collection.
-These sets were reissued on the same format on September 12, 2000, as each set, especially the DVD versions, included a coupon for the Underdog lithograph by the series’ creator, Joe Harris.
+In the early 1990s, UAV Corp. released various VHS tapes of Underdog, which went out-of-print in 1995.

+From 2000 to 2001, Sony Wonder released various VHS tapes and DVDs of Underdog.
+Each release, especially the DVD versions, included a coupon for the Underdog lithograph by the series' creator, Joe Harris.

 DVD releases

-Sony Wonder released Underdog Collector’s Edition DVD on September 12, 2000, and again on August 6, 2002.
+Sony Wonder released Underdog Collector's Edition DVD on September 12, 2000, and again on August 6, 2002.
 These releases were discontinued in the mid-2000s.
 On July 24, 2007, Classic Media released Underdog on DVD in region 1 in a three-volume collection, following a previous three-volume set released in the late 1990s.
 Each volume features six digitally remastered and uncut, original broadcast episodes, each featuring two Underdog segments alongside additional cartoons from the Total TV library.

 On February 21, 2012, Shout!
 Factory (under license from Classic Media) released a 9-disc Complete Series set containing new bonus material, including commentaries.
 According to Shout!
 Factory, "they're rebuilding the shows to their original television airing as best as they can".